julio-alvarenga/file-directory/README.md

-# file-directory

-Simulation of a File System: SIMFS
+# Simulation of a File System: SIMFS

 Built in C and Ubuntu, this script simulates a file directory system using actual memory on the disk.